Battling addiction and ready for treatment?

 - Teen services

-If you believe your teen could benefit from specialized services, consider looking into these options ahead of time.
-You may find a selling point when trying to convince your teen to attend rehab.
+Consider these options if you believe your teen could benefit from specialized services.
+You may find a selling point when convincing your teen to attend rehab.

 Also, lacking medical supervision during detox can be unsafe in certain circumstances.
 Detoxing from alcohol, opioids, and other substances can even cause lethal complications, which is why we generally recommend inpatient treatment during this time.